Visiting the G-Cans

 The 2 hour tour costs 3,000 JPY per person and is limited to 20 participants.

-"Pump proficiency course"
+"Pump experience course"

 This 2 hour tour allows a close-up look of the gas turbine and the four pumps which have the capacity of pumping out water from a standard sized swimming pool in just a second.
 There is also a trip to the water storage tank just like the other tours.